cohalloran1/march-madness/src/output/analysis/matchup_1272_vs_1161.md

 ## Analysis

 As a #5 seed, Memphis has a significant seeding advantage over #12 seed Colorado St. Historically, #5 seeds have won 64.90% of games against #12 seeds in the tournament.
-This is expected to be a close matchup, with Memphis having a slight edge (55.43% win probability).
+Memphis is the clear favorite with a 81.70% chance to win.

 ## Betting Value Assessment